Don't Do This Alone. Let Us Handle It For You.

 Defenses to Drug Possession Charges

 In a drug case the search must be examined by an attorney for Fourth Amendment violations.
-Ms. Crawford is extremely knowledgeable about California drug laws especially those related to the ever-changing laws regarding marijuana.
+Our Salinas drug crimes lawyers are extremely knowledgeable about California drug laws including those related to the ever-changing laws regarding marijuana.
 But no matter what drug you are accused of possessing, your constitutional rights will be protected.
 Constitutional violations can result in the exclusion of evidence and dismissal of your case.
 Contact us today for a free legal consultation at (831) 783-0222.

 Avoiding a Drug Conviction in Monterey County Courts

-Ms. Crawford has numerous strategies for defending your rights and limiting your risk of conviction.
-Your rights may have been violated; you may be the victim of overly-aggressive police tactics.
-The Crawford Law Firm offers over fifteen years of combined experience defending individuals against serious drug charges including:
+We have numerous strategies to defend your rights and limit your risk of conviction.
+Your rights may have been violated; you may be the victim of overly-aggressive police tactics or blatant racism.
+The Crawford Law Firm offers over twenty years of combined experience defending individuals against serious drug charges including: